KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 }
 ```

+Save the returned `txid` value for future use.
+This is our `game_txid`.

-Lets use genereated txid and check information about game:
+Use the [gameinfo](../cryptoconditions/cc-rogue.html#gameinfo) method to check information about the game:

 ```bash
 ./komodo-cli -ac_name=ROGUE cclib gameinfo 17 '["4ccf9ca8b1198b35b48dc7126c6b9648b243c44076e4c4e4fe474b129028abde"]'
 ```

+Response:

 ```JSON
 {